jboss-developer/jboss-eap-quickstarts/README.md

 #### Start the JBoss Server with Custom Configuration Options

-To start JBoss Enterprise Application Platform 6 or JBoss AS 7 with custom configuration options:
+To start JBoss EAP 6.1 with custom configuration options:

 1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the JBoss server.
 Replace the CUSTOM_OPTIONS with the custom optional parameters specified in the quickstart.